 But what happens if a dog bites you or a loved one?
 Do you know your next steps?

-If this happens to you, you may need a dog bite attorney in Norristown.
+If this happens to you, you may need a dog attack lawyer.
 The experienced attorneys at the Dan Doyle Law Group are standing by to answers any questions you may have.

 Dogs have strong jaws.
 When they bite, they can cause major soft tissue damage to our bodies.
 There have been instances where reconstructive surgery is necessary after a dog bite.
 Children are particularly vulnerable because they lack the ability to fight back and are closer to the dog.